AnnaDinaburgVulikh/Employee-Attendance-Management-System/README.md

     2.2.
 Date and Time are used as key (timestamp).

 #### Employees related functions:
-Each function updates employees file.
+Each function updates employees table.
-1. Add employee manually - prompts the user for the data with template, includes verification and check for doubles based on ID.
+1. Add employee manually - uses an add employee menu with proper fields, includes verification and checks for doubles based on ID.
-2. Add employee from file - accepts a .csv file, adds the employees only if all the rows are valid.
+2. Add employee from file - accepts a .csv file, adds the employees only if all the data in the rows is valid.
-Prompts the user about the first encountered invalid row.
+Prompts the user about the first encountered invalid data.
 3. Delete employee manually - deletes an employee by ID, prompts if the employee doesn't exist or invalid ID.
 4. Delete employees from file - accepts a .csv file, deletes the employees by ID only if all the supplied data is valid (only ID's in the file).
 Prompts the user with number of deleted users or first invalid row.